How does the classical method help students to think, organize, and draw conclusions about their world?

 Central to the classical approach is the integration of subjects, organized around a historical timeline.
 Literature, composition, science, art, and mathematics are connected to the time periods in which they developed.
-Students engage with rigorous content and themes from the Western tradition that prepare them far beyond basic standards, resulting in a sense of true accomplishment.
-They learn to discern what is true, good, and beautiful as they model after their instructors and develop a new degree of emotional, spiritual, physical, and academic independence.
+Students engage with rigorous content and themes from the Western tradition that prepare them far beyond basic standards, resulting in a sense of greater understanding and true accomplishment.
+They learn to discern what is true, good, and beautiful as they model after their instructors; they develop a new degree of emotional, spiritual, physical, and academic independence.

 Trinity Christian School emphasizes the study of Latin for two reasons.
 First, Latin benefits students practically.
 The study of Latin helps students master English grammar and vocabulary and improve their writing and rhetorical skills.
 The opportunity to study Latin through secondary school also allows students to become proficient in a second language.
 In 2013, two of the four students who studied Latin 8th through 12th Grade at Trinity tested out of all their college language credit, and one finished a minor in Latin because the college waived two required Latin classes.
 Additionally, Latin provides a strong foundation for learning other languages, especially Romance languages like Spanish, French, and Italian, which derive more than 80% of their vocabulary from Latin.